Financial information for the journey ahead

 If you are aged aged 24 and over at the start of your course, or 19 and over if you have previously achieved a level 3 qualification the Advanced Learner Loans could help you study on a course or support you in a change of career.

-If you are under 19-years old on 31st August 2018, tuition fees and exam costs are free.
-Students aged 19-years or over will be charged tuition fees as detailed here.
+If you are under 19-years old on 31st August 2019 the tuition fees and exam costs are free for our courses.
+Students aged 19 years or over will be charged tuition fees as detailed here.
 If you must pay a fee, financial support may be available.

 Depending on your choice of course you may also be required to pay costs associated with study tours or additional qualifications.
 These costs are not included in your tuition fees.